 The Graduate School requires all graduate students to submit a valid Plan of Study.
-Each student should begin to prepare his/her Plan of Study during the Spring semester of the first academic year.
+Each student should begin to prepare his/her Plan of Study during the Spring (Ph.D.) or Fall (M.S.) semester of the first academic year.
 Students should use the worksheet available from the Department office and seek the assistance of their Major Professor.
 The Plan of Study must then be presented to, and approved by, the student's Advisory Committee, including a projected date for taking the Preliminary Examination (doctoral students only).
-This approval must be obtained at the student's first committee meeting during Spring of the first year.
-The Plan of Study and the projected date for the Preliminary Examination are then submitted to the Department Head and the Graduate School for review and approval.
-Department staff submit the Plan of Study to the Graduate School electronically.
+This approval must be obtained at the student's first committee meeting during the first year.
+The student is responsible for delivering the completed, signed Plan of Study form to the Graduate Program Coordinator, who submits the Plan of Study to the Graduate School electronically.